WATCH: NEW CPL GradDip Course!

 This module explores the scriptural and historical foundations of mission, church planting, and church multiplication.
 It focuses on the identity and implications of the church as a missional people sent in the power of the Spirit.
 There will be a strong practical focus on leadership and gender, following the leading of the Spirit, processes of church multiplication, building a local economy, laying apostolic foundations, fruitful evangelistic ministry, and engaging with society.

 Reflect upon the call to develop excellence for church planters and what that looks like in practice.
-This module will equip you to strengthen your ministry practice through diligence and confidence in communication, budgeting, project management, self and people-management whilst helping you consider these things from a biblical perspective.
+This module will equip you to strengthen your ministry practice through diligence and confidence in communication, public speaking, self-awareness, team and people-management, and conflict resolution while helping you consider these things from a biblical perspective.

 For full course delivery details, please visit the Course Delivery page.